How Much Down Payment Is Required for a House?

-Along with closing costs, the down payment on a house can be a substantial upfront expense.
+Along with closing costs, the down payment on a house can be a substantial upfront expense during the homebuying process.
 Find out how much is required for a down payment on a house, why you might want to make a larger down payment and which options you have for obtaining the necessary funds.

 What is a down payment on a house?

 A house down payment is the upfront cash you put down toward the home’s purchase price.
-The minimum down payment percentage depends on factors such as the mortgage program, your credit score and the lender.
-The down payment is usually paid at the closing meeting.
+The minimum down payment percentage depends on factors such as the mortgage program, your credit score and your chosen lender.
+The down payment is usually partially paid at the contract signing, with the remaining balance paid at closing.

-Since this initial money helps offset some of the mortgage lender’s risk, it can improve your chances of mortgage loan approval.
+Since this down payment helps offset some of the mortgage lender’s risk, it can improve your chances of mortgage loan approval.
 Additionally, the amount you put down contributes to your home’s equity.

-Like many homebuyers, you may think you need to put a hefty 20% down on a home.
-But based on data from the National Association of Realtors, the average down payment on a house actually stands at 6% for first-time homebuyers and 17% for repeat homebuyers.
+Like many homebuyers, you may think you need to put a hefty 20% down on a new home.
+However, based on data from the National Association of Realtors, the typical down payment on a house actually stands at 8% for first-time homebuyers and 19% for repeat homebuyers.

 Your minimum down payment percentage ultimately depends on your financial situation, the property, your lender and the specific loan program.
-The lowest down payment on a house is none at all, and some government-backed mortgage programs offer this for primary residence purchases.
-Other loans require down payments ranging from 1% to 20%.
+The lowest down payment on a house is none at all, and some government-backed mortgage programs offer this option for primary residence purchases.
+Other loans require down payments ranging from 1% to 20%, depending on the type of mortgage.

 0% down mortgage loans

-If you’re trying to find out how to buy a house with no money down, your options include U.S. Department of Veterans Affairs (VA) loans and U.S. Department of Agriculture (USDA) loans.
-These loans target specific types of borrowers.
+If you’re trying to find out how to buy a house with no money down, your options include the following government agencies: U.S. Department of Veterans Affairs (VA) loans and U.S. Department of Agriculture (USDA) loans.
+These loans target specific types of borrowers, which we'll discuss below.

 VA loans

-VA loans involve no down payment requirement when the home you choose costs no more than its actual value.
-However, you can only apply for one if you or your spouse has an approved military affiliation, since the organization requires a Certificate of Eligibility.
-These loans offer additional benefits such as competitive interest rates, no mortgage insurance premiums and flexible use options.
-You would need to pay a VA funding fee based on the down payment amount, your military affiliation and the number of VA loans already taken out.
+VA loans have no down payment requirement when the purchase price of the home you choose costs is equal to or less than its market value.
+However, you can only apply for a VA loan if you or your spouse has an approved military affiliation since the organization requires a Certificate of Eligibility.
+These loans offer additional benefits such as competitive interest rates, no mortgage insurance premiums and flexibility in the kind of home you can buy.
+You may have to pay a VA funding fee based on the down payment amount, your military affiliation and the number of VA loans you've already taken out.

 USDA Loans

 USDA Single Family Direct Home Loans have the lowest income limits and most restrictive property requirements.
-But if you qualify, you can also get temporarily reduced mortgage payments.
+But if you qualify, you can also have your mortgage payments reduced temporarily.
 The USDA Single Family Housing Guarantee Program provides more options for buying or building a property, sets no property price limit and admits applicants who earn up to 115% of their area’s median income.
-However, it requires a loan guarantee fee.
+However, it requires an upfront loan guarantee fee and an annual guarantee fee, which function as mortgage insurance and help the USDA to continue to providing loans to qualified buyers.

 1-3% down mortgage loans